-We continue to evolve the way we deliver our services so our people give our clients an even better experience, improve the quality of what we do and create economic capacity to invest in the future.
-We use both on and offshore resources at Acceleration centers and Centers of Excellence to streamline, standardise, automate, and centralize portions of the audit.
+We continue to evolve the way we deliver our services so our people give our clients an even better experience, further enhance the quality of what we do and create economic capacity to invest in the future.
+We use delivery centres to streamline, standardise, automate, and centralise portions of the audit.